kestra-io/kestra-flows-template/README.md

 In order to provide modular dev experience, we leverage Terraform [modules](https://developer.hashicorp.com/terraform/language/modules/develop) and [subflow](https://kestra.io/docs/workflow-components/subflows) pattern.

-- `modules` are used as an abstraction layer for regular user to write workflows (i.e. triggering an Airbyte sync) without having to worry about Kestra syntax, authentication or connection details.
+- `modules` are used as an abstraction layer for a whole use case (i.e. triggering an Airbyte sync and runnong dbt) without having to worry about Kestra syntax, authentication or connection details.
+It allows you to use all native Terraform features regarding input validation and passing from other ressources, outputs to create dependencies between components etc.

-- `subflows` are used for generic tasks where logging is not necessary to have in flow execution.
+- `subflows` with terraform are best suited for generic and standalone tasks.
   - It contains direct YAML and are declared within [subflows/main.tf](subflows/main.tf) and define Inputs and Outputs clearly.
   - Subflows can depend on each other, this dependency should be materialized by `depends_on` field in [subflows/main.tf](subflows/main.tf).
   - Can be used by `modules` to hide some non-necessary complexity and to dry redundant tasks (GCP secret retrieval for example)